The Nobel Prize in Physics 1903

 Prize motivation: "in recognition of the extraordinary services they have rendered by their joint researches on the radiation phenomena discovered by Professor Henri Becquerel"

-The 1897 discovery of radioactivity by Henri Becquerel inspired Marie and Pierre Curie to investigate further this phenomenon.
-They examined several substances and minerals for radioactivity.
-They found that the mineral pitchblende was more active than uranium and concluded that it must contain other radioactive substances.
-They managed to extract two previously unknown elements: polonium and radium, both of them more radioactive than uranium.
+The 1896 discovery of radioactivity by Henri Becquerel inspired Marie and Pierre Curie to further investigate this phenomenon.
+They examined many substances and minerals for signs of radioactivity.
+They found that the mineral pitchblende was more radioactive than uranium and concluded that it must contain other radioactive substances.
+From it they managed to extract two previously unknown elements, polonium and radium, both more radioactive than uranium.